 - Creating your own Ethereum mining pool

 Due to the high number of ETH miners, the more complex the task is, the higher the reward for a block is.
-In these conditions, every miner has relatively low chances of solving the equation and getting the reward.
+In these conditions, every miner has a relatively low chance of solving the equation and getting the reward.
 So-called mining pools solve this problem.
-They’re created to combine the computing power of several individual miners, to reduce random factor and to upgrade mining efficiency.
+They're created to combine the computing power of several individual miners, to reduce random factors and to upgrade mining efficiency.